iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 parse:
   # This job parses the model tag to identify model registry actions
+  # You can most likely copy this job and what precedes it verbatim into your own workflow
   image: python:3.11-slim
   script:
     # Install GTO to parse model tags